sharingapples/r-form/README.md

 **Solution**

-r-form provides the state management for any kind of complexity in a form be it rather a normal form or the form containing group or array of form component.
-The whole state/ value of the form created is stored as an object within the form component and it is there where the form value are stored and can be retrived with ease.
+r-form provides the state management for any kind of complexity in an input component be it rather a normal input component or the input component containing group or array of input component.
+The whole state/ value of the component created is stored as an object within the input component and it is there where the form value are stored and can be retrived with ease.

 Example, say if we have form with component such a name , address, email .
 Name can be easily accessed as form.state.name and Address can be accessed as form.state.address.